divine-ray/Servilia/History/Story Snippets/Perishing.md

-Does god live in heaven in fear of what he has created?
+Does God live in heaven in fear of what he has created?
 In the First Day, this was, indeed, the case: The Creator fleeting, in loss of control and regulation of his making.
 On the Second Day, He was faced with a utmost devastating choice; As to retreat, dwindle and eventually die, or to seize force and violently recover His Rule.
 The Third Day, He had been left behind.
 For his Angels, Apostates and Devotees have turned away from His Guiding Light.